 Acupuncture involves the insertion of specialized needles through the skin at specific points on the body.
 A key component of Traditional Chinese Medicine (TCM), acupuncture is most commonly used to treat pain.
 Acupuncture has been used for more than two thousand years in China and Japan.
-The earliest literary reference is in The Yellow Emperor’s book of internal medicine, dating from the second or third century B.C.
-Acupuncture traveled from China to the Far East (including Korea and Japan) and Southeast Asia in the sixth century, Europe in the seventeenth century, and the United States in the nineteenth century.1 Public awareness of acupuncture was established in the United States in 1971 when James Reston described, in a New York Times front-page article, how his postoperative pain from an emergency appendectomy was alleviated by three acupuncture needles.2

-Acupuncture in TCM is traditionally professed to be a technique for balancing the flow of energy or life force, known as Qi.
-This energy is believed to flow through meridians or pathways in the human body.
+Acupuncture in TCM is professed to be a technique for balancing the flow of energy or life force, known as Qi.
+This energy is believed to flow through pathways known as meridians in the human body.
 By inserting needles into specific points (acupuncture points or acupoints) along these meridians, acupuncture practitioners believe that energy flow can be affected.
-TCM classically involves the insertion of needles into locations on the body with the depth of insertion determined when a characteristic tingling or aching sensation referred to as deqi experienced by the patient or needle-grasp perceived by the acupuncturist is achieved.
-Needle grasp is the perceived sensation of pulling or increased resistance of the connective tissue that is experienced by the acupuncturist.3 After insertion, needles are typically left in for 15-30 minutes before removal.
-Classical acupuncture points generally include a group of 360 principal anatomic locations described in ancient times.4 One specialized acupuncture practice is to focus treatment on a specific part of the body.
+The depth of needle insertion is determined by two factors, the first being a tingling or aching sensation noted by the patient, referred to as “de qi”, and the second being the perception of a pulling sensation or increase in tissue resistance sensed by the acupuncturist.3After insertion, needles are typically left in for 15-30 minutes before removal.
+Classical acupuncture points generally include a group of 360 principal anatomic locations described since ancient times.4 One specialized acupuncture practice is to focus treatment on a specific part of the body.
 Micro-acupuncture refers to placement of needles localized to a specific part of the body such as the scalp, ear, or hand.5 In micro-acupuncture, a single anatomical part of the body is seen as a microcosm of the body and is used as such for acupuncture treatments.
 In contrast, macro-acupuncture uses acupoints throughout the entire body to access the meridians of the body.

 Several variations of acupuncture exist.
 For example, Japanese acupuncture recognizes acupuncture points and channels similar to those of acupuncture used in TCM; however, Japanese acupuncture also involves a system of palpation of subcutaneous and muscular tissue and insertion of needles into discovered areas of myofascial tension which are thought to be areas of blockage of Qi.6 Similarly, Ashi acupoints or tender points in TCM acupuncture are found through palpation of soft tissue.1 Acupuncture at Ashi points is described as a particular method of clinical acupuncture therapy for treatment of musculoskeletal pain and dysfunction.
 There is some overlap of Ashi points and points of muscle hyperirritability referred to as trigger points, with the treatment of trigger points with acupuncture needles commonly referred to as dry needling.